NicolasVPC/iom-wikijs-storage/notes/symfony_configuration.md

 In this case Iliad Order Manager is an API, so: `symfony new api --version="7.2.2"` version `7.2` end of support: July 2025 (https://symfony.com/releases/7.2)

-running `cd api` then `symfony server:start` will run the server, and it will shou up the symfony default homepage.
+running `cd api` then `symfony server:start` will run the server, and it will show up the symfony default homepage.

 ## dockerize the project
 It's also possible to use Symfony Docker with existing projects!